-Convert a Text File into Spoken Audio via Command Line
+How to Convert a Text File into a Spoken Audio File via Command Line

 Using Mac OS X Text to Speech tools, we can convert any .RTF or .TXT file into a spoken audio file which can then be transferred to your iPod or iPhone for later listening.

-Update: There is an easier way to do this using the Services menu, you may want to try that first unless you prefer the command line.
+Update: There is an easier way to do a text to audio file conversion using the OS X Services menu, the resulting spoken audio track goes directly into iTunes, you may want to try that first if you do not prefer the command line approach we cover here.

 say -o output.m4a -f /path/to/file.txt